LukeCarrier/moodle-ubiquitous/_docs/roles/app-saml/saml.md

 # Saml

 [SimpleSAMLphp](https://simplesamlphp.org/docs/stable/) is used to enable a single sign on experience on the learning platforms.
-Configured as an Identity Provider Proxy, the IDP sits between the learning platforms and the identity providers of our integrated customers to enable a hassle free authentication experience.
+Configured as an Identity Provider Proxy, the IdP sits between the learning platforms and the identity providers of our integrated customers to enable a hassle free authentication experience.

-The `app-saml` role contains all necessary configuration steps to create an identity provider proxy (IDP Proxy or `IDPP`) as well as an identity provider (IDP) to test the authentication against.
+The `app-saml` role contains all necessary configuration steps to create an identity provider proxy (IdP Proxy or `IDPP`) as well as an identity provider (IdP) to test the authentication against.
 Both, the IDPP and the IPD are using [SimpleSAMLphp](https://simplesamlphp.org/docs/stable/).

 ## Configuration management